andyfan92/NBAApp/README.md

 ## Goals
 The NBA stat app can help you stay up to date on everything NBA. it can bring you everything that you need to be the most in-the-know basketball fan possible.

-Built by NBA fans, for NBA fans, combining up-to-the-second live scores and stats from the NBA with the most in-depth statistical database.
+It combines up-to-the-second live scores and stats from the NBA with the most in-depth statistical database.

 ## Implementation Part